 many other options available.)

-Here are the most popular types of tickets you can get (there are others) based around the major airline alliances - see respective websites to plan where you can stop:
+The most popular types of tickets you can get (there are others) based around the major airline alliances - see respective websites to plan where you can stop are:

 a round the